nicolafan/nicolafan.github.io/_posts/2023-01-25-hello-world.markdown

 I chose a technical institute where I studied subjects related to economics and IT.
 Concerning IT, at school we focused on databases and basic concepts about networks.

-I still didn't know that I wanted to study Computer Science; actually I was thinking that I would've studied something about business at the university.
+I didn't know yet that I wanted to study Computer Science; actually I was thinking that I would've studied something about business at the university.

 After school I was called for an internship in a software house in my city, and I gave it a try.
 During this brief experience I've had the possibility of looking for the first time at a codebase, making small changes, connecting to servers via SSH, using Linux and reading books about programming, databases and operating systems. **I was falling in love with Computer Science and programming**, so I finally decided that I wanted to study CS!